 The alternative is when fire sprinklers are not fitted is that you must wait for the fire service to arrive by this time the fire may have grown out of control and will require a considerable amount of water to extinguish the fire much more times than that which would have been used by a sprinkler.
 In addition, the fire damage will be more extensive and as we have recently seen sometimes even the fire service cannot control a fire.

-Its also imperative that you choose a contractor which has the skill and experience to install such a such a system.
-The British standard, BS 9251 says that system should be designed, installed and maintained by a “competent person” and defines this as a “person, suitably trained and qualified by knowledge, understanding and practical experience, and provided with the necessary instructions, to enable the required task(s) to be carried out correctly”.
-In practice, this is a hard for an end user to evaluate and we would strongly recommend that your choice a contractor which can offer a ‘Third part certificate of conformity’ by doing this you can be assured that the company has been evaluated to join the scheme and has continuing assessments.
-You would not think twice about using someone in the Gas Safe scheme so what different with a fire sprinkler system – it could save your life.
+Its also imperative that you choose a contractor who has the skill and experience to install such a system.
+The British standard, BS 9251 says that a system should be designed, installed and maintained by a “competent person” and defines this as a “person, suitably trained and qualified by knowledge, understanding and practical experience, and provided with the necessary instructions, to enable the required task(s) to be carried out correctly”.
+In practice, this is hard for an end-user to evaluate and we would strongly recommend that you choose a contractor which can offer a ‘Third part certificate of conformity by doing this you can be assured that the company has been evaluated to join the scheme and has continuing assessments.
+You would not think twice about using someone in the Gas Safe scheme so what is different with a fire sprinkler system – it could save your life.

 Canute has an enormous experience in the design and calculation of domestic and residential fire sprinkler systems design to BS 9251 and our FHC - hydraulic calculation software is used by the leading UK fire protection companies.
 FHC has already been used to calculate many sprinkler systems in high rise residential accommodation and we can offer both advice and training on all aspects of Domestic and Residential sprinkler systems.